 The European Union’s Directive on Data Protection prohibits the transfer of personal data to US companies that do not meet the Commission’s standards for privacy protection.

 USA Patriot Act

 The Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act (USA Patriot Act) was enacted in October 2001 in an effort to “deter and punish terrorist acts in the United States and around the world, to enhance law enforcement investigatory tools and for other purposes.”

-Visit our blog for latest document shredding requirements.
+Visit our blog for the latest document shredding requirements.
 To help you comply with these Federal and State laws, please look at our long list of document and media destruction services.
-Or Call us to arrange for free Document shredding quote at (978)636-0301
+Or Call us to arrange for a free Document shredding quote at (978)636-0301